doublespring168/JaPS/README.md

     private $socket;

     /**
-     * JaPSPublisher constructor.
+     * KingQPublisher constructor.
      */
     /**
-     * JaPSPublisher constructor.
+     * KingQPublisher constructor.
      *
      * @param string $host The host address to connect to.
      * @param int $port The host port to connect to.